About the National Marine Aquaculture Initiative

 - Informed consumers who understand the importance of ecosystem health and sustainable harvesting practices to the future of our domestic fisheries, who appreciate the health benefits of seafood consumption, and who understand how to evaluate the safety of the seafood products they buy.

-Depending on the availability of funds, NOAA Sea Grant expects to have up to $3,000,000 available for a national competition to fund new FY 2014 marine aquaculture research projects.
+In 2014, NOAA Sea Grant made about $3,000,000 available for a national competition to fund new FY 2014 marine aquaculture research projects.
 This is part of the overall plan to support the development of environmentally and economically sustainable ocean, coastal, or Great Lakes aquaculture.

 In 2012, NOAA Sea Grant's 'National Marine Aquaculture Initiative' made $3.2 million available through a Sea Grant Aquaculture Research competitive grants program.
 Funds supported marine aquaculture research projects as part of the overall plan to support the development of environmentally and economically sustainable ocean, coastal, and Great Lakes aquaculture.